pangloss/onlisp-in-clojure/README.md

 This is not meant to be a complete reference by any means, it was simply a by-product of reading the book while teaching myself Clojure.

+It's also a work in progress and I expect to gradually work through at least some of the larger macros presented in the second half of the book.

 Get the Book (it's great)
 -------------------------